State Advertising Agency (Azerbaijan)

-Objectives

-The agency tend to ensure that the advertising environment is maintained, improved, and the protection of legal and technical requirements for the content of the ads and advertising carriers.
-The agency reduce time for the registration of advertising carriers, instructs, and helps the distributors of advertisements in order avoid paying illegal fees.
+The agency's remit is to ensure that the advertising environment is maintained, improved, and the protection of legal and technical requirements for the content of the ads and advertising carriers.

 History

-State Advertising Agency of the Republic of Azerbaijan is established on June 20, 2017, according to decree that was signed on the basis of controlling and unifying regulations on production, and distribution of ads for their placements in the open space within the borders of the Republic of Azerbaijan.
+The State Advertising Agency of the Republic of Azerbaijan was established on June 20, 2017, according to decree that was signed on the basis of controlling and unifying regulations on production, and distribution of advertising for their placements in the open space within the borders of the Republic of Azerbaijan.
 According to the Decree, SDA as public legal agency has authority to fine those who violates the state regulations on advertisements.

 Structure

-The agency is operating under by a supervisory board and a director.
-The Board of agency implement overall control over it and consisted of 3 members including the head of the Board who are appointed and dismissed by the President of the Republic of Azerbaijan.
+The agency is operating by a supervisory board and a director.
+The Board of the agency has overall control over it and consisted of 3 members including the head of the Board who are appointed and dismissed by the President of the Republic of Azerbaijan.
 The term of office for them is 5 years.
 The works of the Board and its activities are organized and directed by the head of the Board.
 He determines the agenda of the meetings and holds sessions and leads them.

 The Director of Agency is responsible for performing the duties entrusted to the Agency by the President of the Republic of Azerbaijan.

-Rights of the Agency
+Agency powers

-The agency has the following rights according to its statue;
+The agency has the following powers according to its statue;